eliotbyte/zophar-downloader/README.md

 ## Features

+- Download all video game soundtracks from Zophar's Domain
 - **Automated Downloading**: Automatically downloads music files and cover images for games from Zophar's Domain.
 - **Organized Structure**: Saves files in a structured directory (`./downloads/<Console>/<Game>/`).
 - **Format Prioritization**: Downloads music files in preferred formats based on quality: